Basic Views on Corporate Governance

 The Board of Directors, which consists of 12 directors (4 from outside), makes decisions related to all important matters concerning the management of the Company and the Group, in addition to supervising directors in their business execution.

 The Company has an executive officer system to facilitate and strengthen the decision-making and supervisory functions of the Board of Directors, as well as to improve the efficiency of business operations.
-Appointed by resolution of the Board of Directors, there are 20 executive officers, 8 of whom concurrently serve as directors.
-The Chief Operating Officer manages the duties of the executive officers, giving directions and supervision under the command of Chief Executive Officer.
+Appointed by resolution of the Board of Directors, there are 20 executive officers, 7 of whom concurrently serve as directors.
+The Chief Executive Officer manages the duties of the executive officers, giving directions and supervision.
 The executive officers follow the Chief Executive Officer’s directions to execute their assigned duties.

 The Management Committee, which consists of members appointed by the CEO, supports the CEO’s decision-making and business execution.